hegza/black-scholes-py/PROCEEDINGS.md

 ```
     2.1.
 Install community package `intel-parallel-studio-xe` from AUR (2.8 GB).
     2.2.
 Installation predicted to take 90 minutes over wireless.
 Swapping computers.

+Working on Windows, Etana.
+1. sympy.statistics library dependency has been deprecated in favor of sympy.stats
+    1.1.
+Replaced dependency